-The cost of living in the city is another big attraction, with the median price of homes hovering around $220,000.
+Provo also stands out as a great city for entrepreneurs and startups because it’s affordable.
+The cost of living in the city is a big attraction, with the median price of homes hovering around $220,000.
 Compared to the median price of homes in San Francisco (which as of June 2017 was over 1.5 million), the cost of living combined with the access to venture capital, and a skilled, motivated workforce makes Provo a compelling option.

 After the economy crashed in 2008, Las Vegas was pushed to reinvent itself in order to survive.
 With businesses clearing out of California because of its oppressive taxation, Las Vegas welcomed many of those entrepreneurs with open arms and appealing tax relief.